 Abu Dhabi: lots of desert and museums

-A lot has happened in the emirate of Abu Dhabi, which gained independence in 1971 under the rule of Sheikh Zayed bin Sultan Al Nahyan.
-Mineral resources have made Abu Dhabi rich and in recent decades have enabled the city to grow extremely quickly.
+A lot has happened in the Emirate of Abu Dhabi, which gained independence in 1971 under the rule of Sheikh Zayed bin Sultan Al Nahyan.
+Mineral resources have made Abu Dhabi rich and in recent decades have made the city grow extremely fast.

-But unlike in Dubai, the government here focuses on promoting culture and art – and less on mass tourism by those wanting to experience a desert Disneyland with an artificial hotel island and indoor ski halls.
-In 2018 the city celebrated the “Year of Zayed” to mark the year in which Sheikh Zayed – such an important figure for the emirate – would have turned 100 years old.
-He laid the foundations for today’s infrastructure.
-His old palace, the, reopened with a new cultural campus after lengthy reconstruction work.
+But unlike in Dubai, the government here focuses on promoting culture and art – and less on masses of tourists who want to experience a desert Disneyland with artificial hotel islands and indoor ski halls.
+2018 the city celebrated the “Year of Zayed”, the year in which Sheikh Zayed, who was so important for the emirate, would have turned 100.
+It was he who laid the foundation for today’s infrastructure.
+His old fortress, the, was reopened in December 2018 after a long reconstruction with a new cultural campus.

-Mohammad Khalifa al-Mubarak, Chairman of Abu Dhabi Tourism and Culture Authority, talked about the project: “The cultural relevance is of course very important.
-The cultural centre appeals to every Emirati living in the United Arab Emirates.
-It makes up a large part of their cultural history.
-It is where the stories of the country and its people are told.
-The fact that there is such a historical place here in the centre of Abu Dhabi is tremendous.
-The place will give people a chance to relax and imagine what Abu Dhabi looked like 100 or 200 years ago. “
+Mohammad Khalifa al-Mubarak, Chairman of the Abu Dhabi Tourism and Culture Authority, talked about the project: “The cultural significance is of course very important.
+The cultural centre appeals to every Emirati who lives in the United Arab Emirates.
+It represents a central part of the cultural history of the Emirates.
+The stories of the country and its people are told here.
+The fact that there is such a historical place here in the middle of the city centre of Abu Dhabi is tremendous.
+And at the same time, as soon as you are inside the walls of the fortress, you realise that you are in a very relaxed environment.
+The place will give people a chance to relax here and imagine what Abu Dhabi looked like 100 or 200 years ago. “

 The fort is now surrounded by a 140,000 square metre cultural area with a palm garden, amphitheatre, a workshop for traditional crafts and a cultural foundation.
-Maya Allison is Director of theand curator for exhibitions at the reopened Cultural Foundation, which primarily exhibits artists from the Gulf region.
+Maya Allison is Director of theand curator for exhibitions at the reopened Cultural Foundation, which almost exclusively showcases artists from the Gulf region.

-This Cultural Foundation project was a passion of hers, because it was a question of finding out how all the artists actually became artists at a time when there was no infrastructure or support for them.
-Not long ago there were no art academies, no art galleries and no exhibition spaces in the Emirates.
-“Why become an artist?
-It was as though they had no choice but to become artists in this world without infrastructure,” says Allison.
+The passion with which she is involved in this project at the Cultural Foundation stems from the fact that she wants to understand how all the artists became artists in the first place at a time when there was no infrastructure and support for them, says Allison, who came to Abu Dhabi from the USA.
+Some time ago, there were no art schools, no art galleries and no exhibition spaces in the Emirates.
+“Why would you become an artist?
+And yet it was as if these people had no choice but to become artists in this world without infrastructure.

 “We have a relatively clear cultural strategy here."
 Mohammad Khalifa al-Mubarak

 has been on Saadiyat Island in eastern Abu Dhabi for two years, which has also been home to the Manarat Al Saadiyat, a museum for contemporary art, since 2009.
-The Guggenheim Abu Dhabi will soon open right next to the two museums.
-It already has a collection of purchased works.
-But other museums are also in the pipeline, explained tourism boss Mohammad Khalifa al-Mubarak.
+The Guggenheim Abu Dhabi, for which there is already a collection of purchased works, is soon to open directly next to the two museums.
+But other museums are also being planned, says Mohammad Khalifa al-Mubarak, head of tourism.

 "We need food, we need a roof over our heads, we need infrastructure and then education."
 Maya Allison

-The emirate’s plans for the next few years are not unrealistic.
-There is enough space here and the financial means to realise any number of projects.
-But where are all the visitors – whom the museums and facilities need – going to come from?
-Maya Allison, who has lived and worked in Abu Dhabi for more than ten years, is confident.
+What the emirate is planning for the next few years is by no means unrealistic.
+There is enough space here and financial resources to realise all kinds of projects.
+But where are all the visitors going to come from – whom the museums and facilities need?
+Maya Allison, who has lived and worked in Abu Dhabi for over ten years, is confident.
 After all, the country is still young.

 “As far as I know, there was no road between Abu Dhabi and Dubai in 1970.
 There was only sand.
-And they spent the first 20 years constructing roads and buildings.
-I think there’s this well-known need hierarchy for people: we need food, we need a roof over our heads, we need infrastructure and then education.
-And after education, we see how the arts can bear fruit and develop.
-I don’t think this is directly about a particular interest, rather that it is now possible to promote cultural history and contemporary art,” says Allison.
+And they then spent the first 20 years constructing roads and buildings.
+I think there is this old well-known hierarchy of needs: We need food, we need a roof over our heads, we need infrastructure and then education.
+And at last when we get to education, we see how the arts also bear fruit and develop.
+I don’t think this is directly about a particular interest, but rather about the fact that it is now finally possible to promote cultural tradition and contemporary art,” says Allison.

-Abu Dhabi seems to be different from China, for example, the place where in recent years contemporary art has become increasingly present and popular due to growing wealth and where it has also been discovered as a consumer good.
-2 Here, the impressive cultural centres, museums and new acquisitions in the millions serve for the time being only to convey art.
-Like the saying goes: we show you what we have, and we show you who we are.
+Whereas in China, for example, contemporary art has become increasingly present and popular in recent years due to growing wealth and has finally also been discovered as a consumer good 2 , in Abu Dhabi it seems that the impressive cultural centres, museums and new acquisitions in the millions serve solely the purpose of art education.
+Like the saying goes: We show you what we have and we show you who we are.